flyman3046/playground/README.md

 # playground
 This is an example app for practicing different libraries.
+RxJava
+Retrofit
+GoogleMap